 - Individual coffee makers provide quick caffeine hits.
 Keurig released a college-branded product line late last year, and "Keurig college" searches were up 48% YoY in August (Google Data).

-Now that we've gone back to school, here's a cheat sheet for the holiday
+Now that we've gone back to school, here's a cheat sheet for the holiday season

 As the season gets longer, back to school can be seen as the unofficial start to the holidays and a great bellwether of trends.

 - To capture interest throughout this time, keep your campaigns going strong.